Arno65/Advent-of-Code-2022/README.md

 My AoC puzzle input only had one step down situations and produced the correct number of steps.\
 Part 2 is just running part 1 (brute force) for all (41) start positions from the first column.

+Day 13 has solutions in Haskell.\
+(Both versions work 0K but I'm not happy with my 'packet compare' function.)